 Ohio's accountability system includes multiple measures that are calculated using one year of academic data.
-Newly opened schools with a single year of data will still receive report cards that include applicable academic measures - the Academic Achievement indicator (Performance Index and Indicators Met) and Chronic Absenteeism.
+Newly opened schools with a single year of data will still receive report cards that include applicable academic measures - the Academic Achievement indicator (Performance Index and Indicators Met) and Chronic Absenteeism within the Gap Closing Component.